7 Virtual Activities To Do With Your Kids Over Winter Break

 The museum’s robust virtual tour page allows visitors to take a room-by-room journey through all of its exhibits on either a desktop or mobile device.
 However, as an added bonus the museum’s curators have also granted access to past exhibits as well as a selection of narrated tours.

-3. Take a tour of the White House.
+3. Take a virtual tour of the White House.

 No matter how you feel about the current state of politics in this country, there’s no denying that the White House is an impressive building.
 The 10-minute virtual tour is narrated by Former-President Barack Obama, who gives insight into backstage details about some of the building’s most famous rooms, including the Oval Office and the Situation Room.